acipo1096/acipo1096/README.md

 - ⚡ Fun fact: ...
 -->

-I've been programming since 2017 and really enjoy web development and process automation.
+I can spend hours developing full-stack applications.
+I love creating the logical processes in the backend and watch them populate a front end webpage.
 My go-to languages are JavaScript and Python.
 When I'm not coding, I'm practicing, recording, or gigging with one of my four bands and playing guitar (bass, drums, piano, or organ) and singing.